swcarpentry/r-novice-gapminder/episodes/08-plot-ggplot2.md

 outliers in GDP per capita.
 We can change the scale of units on the x axis using the *scale* functions.
 These control the mapping between the data values and visual values of an aesthetic.
-We can also modify the transparency  of the points, using the *alpha* funtion, which is especially helpful when you have a large amount of data which is very clustered.
+We can also modify the transparency  of the points, using the *alpha* function, which is especially helpful when you have a large amount of data which is very clustered.